madmachineio/MadExamples/README.md

 ### MakerKit

-follow dozens of missions that come with the SwiftIO Maker kit to try all the modules.
+These examples provide dozens of missions that come with the SwiftIO Maker kit to explore all modules.

 * [Mission1_Blink](./Examples/MakerKit/Mission1_Blink) - blink the onboard blue LED every second by changing the output voltage.